ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 For a lot of impersonal opposition, where it has not taken on the role of a "character" or become a key obstacle in the evolving story, your GM will just set the **resolve** at *one*.

 For more challenging impersonal opposition, your GM may consider setting **resolve** at  *three* for an individual conflict, or higher if overcoming it is a group effort.
+Where **resolve** represents overcoming a group being treated as a single opponent, then a **resolve** of *four* of *five* may be appropriate.

 ### 5.4.7 Group Chained Sequence Outcomes